 Curtin University - Australia

-Sharon K. Parker is an ARC Laureate Fellow, a Professor of Organizational Behavior at the UWA Business School, and a Fellow of the Australian Academy of Social Science.
+Sharon K. Parker is an ARC Laureate Fellow, Director of the Centre for Transformative Work Design at Curtin University, and a Fellow of the Australian Academy of Social Science.
 She is a recipient of the Kathleen Fitzpatrick Award, and the Academy of Management OB Division Mentoring Award.
 She is currently an Associate Editor for Academy of Management Annals.
 She has published more than 80 articles in leading journals on topics like work design, proactive behaviour, and job performance.

 Exciting Times for Work Design Theory and Research: Some New Discoveries and Directions